mitrjain/NeoSqlPerformanceContraster/README.md

 and any progress made was shared in a shared doc to avoid solving the same problems.
 Overall, in this moment we were able to build and contribute significantly to the development progress and helping each other out in every step whenever required.

-### Environment specifications
-Following are the specifications of the environment on which this mysql-pyhton-client  was last executed/tested:
-- MacBook Air M1
-- OS: Montery
-- Memory: 16 GB
-- MySQL version: Community Edition - 8.0.32
-- Python version: 3.9.13